Skip to main content

 messages: list[MessageItem] = []

-for q in ["Give me 3 startup name ideas", "Now pick the best one and explain why"]:
+for question in ["Give me 3 startup name ideas", "Now pick the best one and explain why"]:

-If you need more control (query by provider, custom resource queries, explicit model lists), use ResourceConfigItem and get_resource().
+If you need more control than get_model_endpoint(...), use ResourceConfigItem and get_resource().

 Benefits

-1. Separation of concerns - Keep credentials separate from your application code
+1. Separation of concerns: Keep credentials outside application code.